mpostol/.github/docs/Projects/Networking.ProcessObserverProducer.md

 According to the [Reactive Networking of Semantic-Data Library](https://commsvr.gitbook.io/ooi/reactive-communication/semanticdata) architecture, the bindings between the local repository `DataRepository` (i.e. a real-time process replica) and the message content items are provided by the `IBinding` interface and its basic implementation `Binding` class.
 This class is responsible to decode the data from the format used to construct the message to the syntax required by the local type.
 It is assumed that `IBinding` abstraction can be applied to provide interconnection with a vast variety of data sources and destinations, including plant floor devices.

 The main goal of this project is to prove that the implementation of the `Producer` role fetching data from `Process-Observer` will make the OPC UA Machine to Sensors Connectivity (M2S) possible.
 Converging results of this project and [Networking.Gateway2Azure][Networking.Gateway2Azure] will make Cloud to Sensors (C2S) connectivity possible.

+To get more check out the [project description](https://github.com/mpostol?tab=projects#:~:text=Machine%20to%20Sensors%20(M2S)%20connectivity%20based%20on%20Process%2DObserver)

 ## Subject